raaaimund/raaaimund.github.io/_posts/2026-04-26-local-llm-homelab-llama-cpp-sycl-hermes.md

 - **oneAPI 2025.3 crashes** — use 2025.2.
 Pin the version.
 Never use the unversioned metapackage.
 - **llama.cpp commits after mid-2025 need oneAPI 2025.2+** — for `intel_gpu_bmg_g31`/`intel_gpu_wcl` GPU arch symbols in `sycl_hw.cpp`.
 - **Use `libze-intel-gpu1`, not `intel-level-zero-gpu`** — the old package is stuck at compute-runtime release 950 and depends on `libigc1`.
 Ubuntu 25.x ships `libigc2` for everything else.
 Loading both IGC versions in the same process double-registers the LLVM `simd-mode` option and crashes any SYCL binary. `libze-intel-gpu1` is the replacement that depends only on `libigc2`.
-- **Pin Intel GPU packages against Ubuntu upgrades** — Ubuntu's universe repo ships newer compute-runtime packages that conflict with Intel's GPU repo.
-Use an apt preferences file with `Pin-Priority: 1001` for `intel-opencl-icd`, `libze1`, `libze-intel-gpu1`, `libigc2`, `libigdfcl2`, and `libigdgmm12`.
+- **Do not pin `libze-intel-gpu1` to Intel's GPU repo** — Ubuntu's version of this package drops the `libigc` shared-library dependency entirely (no double-load, no conflict) *and* ships a faster IGC (2.16 vs 2.11 gives 2× generation speed on Iris Xe).
+Intel's GPU repo version is older and slower here.
+Use Ubuntu's packages.
 - **`HOME` is empty in systemd system services** — `setvars.sh` writes state to `$HOME/.intel/...`.
 With `HOME` unset it calls `exit` internally, silently killing the bash process.
 Always `export HOME=/root` before sourcing it.
 - **`set -e` propagates into sourced scripts** — with `set -euo pipefail` active in the wrapper, any failing command inside `setvars.sh` exits bash before the `|| true` on the `source` line can catch it.
 Drop `set -euo pipefail` from launch wrapper scripts.
 - **Use `#!/bin/bash` not `#!/usr/bin/env bash`** — systemd system services start with a minimal PATH. `env` may not find `bash`; `/bin/bash` is always absolute.